BarWanunu/ex2/README.md

 Getting start:
-first of all before we will explain about our project, you need to clone the repository and also install the dependencies please write the next two lines: git clone https://github.com/BarWanunu/ex2 cd npm install now you can start and see our App by writing to the termianl this line: npm start
+first of all before we will explain about our project, you need to clone the repository and also install the dependencies please write the next line: git clone https://github.com/BarWanunu/ex2 cd npm install now you can start and see our App by writing to the termianl this line: npm start